Skip to content

 On ways to improve soil health, the audience proposed some suggestions including compost, crop rotation, diversification, biofertilisers and policy initiatives.
 Then, moderators encouraged the participants to visualise what is needed to scale up those solutions and how they can be interconnected to drive bigger change.
 Answers highlighted the importance of funding, community support, education and legislation as a key element in this effort.

 Additionally, a panel of experts in sustainable agriculture and development led a discussion on youth engagement, political and economic support, land reliance, knowledge sharing, and a call to action.
-The panel discussion included Kevin Perkins, the Executive Director of Farm Radio International, who brought over 25 years of experience in community development; Rikke Grand Olivera, the Lead Global Technical Specialist for Land Tenure and Natural Resources Management at IFAD, who shared her expertise in land governance and agroecology; Daniela Solis, Coordinator of CA4SH, who focused on global soil health initiatives; Pernilla Ivarsson, Deputy Permanent Representative of Sweden to FAO, who provided insights from her agricultural economics and food policy background, and finally, Sofia Cavalleri, a FAO’s Young Scientist Group member, who discussed ethnobotany and sustainable food systems.
+The panel discussion included Kevin Perkins, the Executive Director of Farm Radio International, who brought over 25 years of experience in community development; Rikke Grand Olivera, the Lead Global Technical Specialist for Land Tenure and Natural Resources Management at IFAD, who shared her expertise in land governance and agroecology; Daniela Solis, Coordinator of CA4SH, who focused on global soil health initiatives; Pernilla Ivarsson, Deputy Permanent Representative of Sweden to FAO, who provided insights from her agricultural economics and food policy background; Victor Muiru, Head of Local Youth Action at World Food Forum, who highlighted the importance of soil regeneration; and finally, Sofia Cavalleri, a FAO’s Young Scientist Group member, who discussed ethnobotany and sustainable food systems.

 “It is necessary that young people have the possibility to contribute to policy and take action to avoid, minimise and reverse land degradation” Pernilla Ivarsson.